 ‘Gosh, I never realised….X’.
 ‘Really?
 I knew that ages ago—it’s pretty common knowledge you know!’

 We live in a complex world, and this complexity seems to reward cunning.
-Cunning doesn’t always win out, as the large-scale soap opera we call ‘politics’ often demonstrates.
+Cunning doesn’t always win out, as the latest episode of the large-scale soap opera we call ‘politics’ demonstrates.
 But in many contexts we are given the subliminal message: don’t take everything at face value; read between the lines; watch for the signs; forge alliances and make sure you know how to ‘operate.’
 In such a context, the virtue of naiveté has been lost; there is no value in being ‘innocent’.

 The term ‘naive’ has both a negative and a positive sense to it.
 My dictionary points out both of these:

 naive (also naïve) adjective (of a person or action) showing a lack of experience, wisdom, or judgement

 ORIGIN mid 17th cent.: from French naïve, feminine of naïf, from Latin nativus ‘native, natural’.